vyshu0111/infosys_intership/README.md

 #divyansh - if it is not working we can create group
 # vyshnavi i texted you in mail did you recieved
+we can also create a WhatsApp group If you’re all okay.